 - Relationships and strategies are tracked and can be demonstrated and measured within Raiser’s Edge.

-- The number of face to face visits for the portfolio continues to increase over time.
+- The number of faces to face visits for the portfolio continues to increase over time.

 - Understanding of the role of Development and Major Giving Program within the context of a nonprofit organization.

 - A minimum of six years of experience in fundraising; experience in individual giving, annual fund program, or role with frontline fundraising preferred.